 “Students are much less likely to bully or be mean to someone they truly care about,” says Joseph Zolobczuk, Director of Education for YES Institute.
 “Said another way, ‘Friends don’t hurt friends.’
 Along these lines, potential school shooters could also be less likely to commit violence against a school they truly cared about.
 So, what if all students had a sense of connection, belonging, and regard towards their school?
 Could it help reduce bullying behaviors, and even help protect against mass violence?
 And how can we go about creating and instilling this sense of community and belonging?
 These are the big questions we are grappling with in this initiative.”

-Two local philanthropists have each contributed seed money to the fund – the Osiason Educational Foundation, Inc., and the Williamson Automotive Community Involvement Program.
+Two local philanthropists are in conversations about contributing matching seed funds for this initiative – the Osiason Educational Foundation, Inc., and the Williamson Automotive Community Involvement Program.